 November 8, USS Iwo Jima ESG returned to Mediterranean Sea after transiting Suez Canal; Inport Civitavecchia, Italy, from Nov.
 12-16.

 November 17, LHD 7 arrived in Toulon, France, for a scheduled port visit.

 December 2, The Iwo Jima completed an ammunition transfer with the USS Kearsarge (LHD 3) and USS Bataan (LHD 5) off the coast of Virginia.

 December 6, USS Iwo Jima returned to Norfolk after a six-month deployment.

 June 11, 2007 The amphibious assault ship departed for sea trials after spending nearly four months at BAE Systems Norfolk Ship Repair.

 September 27, LHD 7 is currently underway in the Atlantic Ocean for sea trials.
 This is the first time that the Iwo Jima is conducting flight deck operations with the V-22 Osprey in more than two years.

-February 3, 2008 USS Iwo Jima is currently off the coast of Virginia conducting routine trainings.
+February 3, 2008 USS Iwo Jima is currently underway for routine training off the coast of Virginia.

 March 9, 2008 The Iwo Jima ARG is currently undergoing an operational evaluation with elements of the 26th MEU off the coast of North Carolina.